jessieyaros/Graph-Embeddings-for-Functional-Brain-Connectivity-Networks/README.md

 Consdering graph embedding is used to transform  graphs into vector space while preserving information about graph strucutre/topology, I believe hat since all my graphs have the same nodes, that the element-wise aspects of the embeddings should be comaparable and usable in feature vectors.

+Questions to explore with this data:
+One thing I would like to see is if embeddings tend to cluster by experimental condition -- ie is there any underlying structure across subjects that are captured.
+It is very possible however that there is more inherent structure across subjects than conditions, and that embeddings will be clustered primarily by identity.
+If so, this would eveidece of functional brain fingerprint.
+If we ignore identity do we see condition clustering?
+Furthermore can we use embeddings to predict subject performance, or self-reports of experience in questionnaires.
+Could distance betweent embeddings map onto differences in perofrmance?
+Etc etc.

 Becuase my graphs correspond to different subjects and fmri conditions, those aspects of the code will not be applicable to others.